-Canandaigua Post 256 has installed a metal drop-off box resembling a US Mail-box.
-It is located to the left of the main entrance of Post 256.
+Canandaigua Post 256 has installed a metal flag drop-off box located to the left of our parking lot at the rear of the building.
 Residents are encouraged to deposit unserviceable flags at any time all year long.
 The collection will become part of the Retired Flag Ceremony at Post 256; a ceremony that follows the annual American Legion tradition on Flag Day, June 14th.

 The Canandaigua Post 256 Honor Guard proudly serves at veterans’ funerals, flag dedications and other events.

 For more information about Canandaigua Post 256 Honor Guard, call (585) 394-3790 or send us a message at firstname.lastname@example.org.
 We look forward to hearing from you!

 The St. Pauly Textile Collection has provided a drop-box at our Post 256 site for clothing and other used items.